Back in Baja

 It’s also far away from things like… hospitals, which was unexpectedly needed when my girlfriend Amie ruptured her achilles tendon the night we arrived.
 We had to drive a couple hours to get to a doctor the next day, and it was nearly impossible to find crutches.
 We were both losing our minds,….but we played a lot of piggy back in the interim.

-Above: Readfing with injured foot in repose….. and borrowed crutch.
+Readfing with injured foot in repose….. and borrowed crutch

-The watercolor up top started started out as a drawing (below).
+The watercolor at the top started out as a drawing (below).
 There’s a lot going on here: Entrance to the old bathroom, rock walls and concrete walkway, mesquite tree with aloe plants beneath and tilted butte in the distance.

-And we found out this evening that there is even more going on, in that a woman died in that bathroom of a “mysterious” head injury.
-Blend that with tales of her roving the desert mountains barefoot with a pack of dogs before her death, AND the property being taken over by the cartel for a few years after her death…all that, makes it way more. ….dangerous looking.
+A woman died in that bathroom of a “mysterious” head injury.
+Blend that with tales of her roving the desert mountains barefoot with a pack of dogs before her death, AND the property being taken over by the Cartel for a few years after her death…all that, makes this image even more…..complex

 It really is truly stunning here.
 Desert and Sea.
 Birds abound.
 The stones and cactus eminate stoic patience.
 The ocean water is a plasma that you can float in for hours.
 All of this resets one’s state to an earthly tempo.
 Oh, and the stars!
 We had never seen the Milky way so clearly…and the net of satelites…and the occasional shooting star.